 Connection is the antidote to disengagement.
 The next time you feel anxiety coming into your mind, reach out to someone.
 And here’s a tip: you don’t even need to talk about the source of your stress.
 Talk about an article you read, or how your favorite team is doing.
 Joke around.
 Just make a connection with another human being, and the anxiety will be far less intimidating as better feelings take center stage in your mind.

 7) Get some exercise – The best way to fight a negative mental tendency is with a constructive and empowering physical activity.
 We know that regular fitness is good for the heart and that it can help the body build muscles and maintain a healthy weight.
 But it also spurs the release of endorphins, those feel-good chemicals that promote happiness.
+Recently there has been talk about different supplements and cbd gels that really assist with things like mental clarity, joint functioning, and sleep.
+You can find here more information about how this could benefit you!

 Are you noticing a pattern?
 These things seem simple because they are, and because they work, but chances are that most of us aren’t doing them on a regular basis.
 So why not change that?
 Get off your rear end and go to the gym, do some yoga in front of the computer, or get outside and go for a walk.